SuadeLabs/fire/documentation/properties/min_interest_repayment.md

 ---

-The minimum interest on outstanding balance and fees that customers are due to repay within the next 30 days.
+The minimum interest on outstanding balance and fees that customers are due to repay.

 ---